svennam92/istio101/workshop/exercise-6/README.md

 Depending on whether a service handles [HTTP](https://istio.io/docs/reference/config/istio.networking.v1alpha3/#ConnectionPoolSettings.HTTPSettings) requests or [TCP](https://istio.io/docs/reference/config/istio.networking.v1alpha3/#ConnectionPoolSettings.TCPSettings) connections, `DestinationRules` expose a number of ways for Envoy to limit traffic to a particular service as well as define failure recovery behavior for services initiating the connection to an unhealthy service.

+## That's all!

+This was the abridged version of the full Istio 101 workshop.
+To see more, check out the [Istio 101 Repository](https://github.com/IBM/istio101).

 ## Further reading
 * [Istio Concept](https://istio.io/docs/concepts/traffic-management/)
 * [Istio Rules API](https://istio.io/docs/reference/config/istio.networking.v1alpha3)